 5: Check the Weather and Be Prepared

-Severe storms, frontal systems and other weather changes can often develop very quickly, leaving those who are out on the trail unable to properly prepare themselves.
-Checking the weather, early and often, is a wise idea during any season but should be of paramount concern during the cooler months of winter.
-With proper planning and preparation, weathering a snowstorm or blizzard can be done more safely and comfortable.
+Severe storms, frontal systems, and other weather changes can often develop very quickly, leaving those who are out on the trail unable to properly prepare themselves.
+Checking the weather, early and often, is a wise idea during any season but should be a hiking safety measure of paramount concern during the cooler months of winter.
+With proper planning and preparation, weathering a snowstorm or blizzard can be done more safely and comfortably.
 Hikers who fail to keep track of weather predictions and information could be placing themselves at much greater risk than they might imagine.

 6: Eat and Drink Frequently

 Dehydration can speed the process of hypothermia, a potentially life-threatening condition that may be very hard to address when alone in the wilderness.
 The amount of calories burned on a winter hike may come as a surprise, meaning hikers would do well to take food and snacks that are high in protein, fats, and complex carbohydrates.
 Eating and drinking frequently will ensure that your body is able to function more efficiently, allowing you to make the most out of your winter hikes and outdoor experiences.